Second city of the United Kingdom: Ministerial statements

-A notable exception was John Prescott, former Deputy Prime Minister and Member of Parliament for the constituency of Kingston upon Hull East, who concluded a conference speech in Manchester in 2007 with the words "...Manchester – our second city", although this was later played down by his department, claiming they were made in a "light-hearted context".
+A notable exception was John Prescott, former Deputy Prime Minister and Member of Parliament for the constituency of Kingston upon Hull East, who concluded a conference speech in Manchester in 2007 with the words "...Birmingham – our second city", although this was later played down by his department, claiming they were made in a "light-hearted context".
 Prescott had previously declared Birmingham the second city while on a visit to the newly built Bullring Shopping Centre in 2003.

 At different times, MPs representing constituencies in Manchester and Glasgow have spoken out in support of their respective cities' claims: